jessmstitt/snag-gaps/README.md

 ## 04_reports
 Within this folder are any larger "reports" including R Markdown files, maps created within QGIS, and additional figures

-## **R Code: going from forest-wide canopy height model to canopy gap statistics for individual trees**
+# Data sources & access
+Data were collected in large part by USFS RMRS, which provided the airborne lidar data of the Idaho Panhandle National Forests and conducted the subplot surveys across both sites.

 Much of the code contained within this project derives from the [ForestGapR github page](https://github.com/carlos-alberto-silva/ForestGapR) and other sources online, such as [the lidR package book](https://jean-romain.github.io/lidRbook/index.html) and [a Quantitative Ecology tutorial](http://quantitativeecology.org/using-rlidar-and-fusion-to-delineate-individual-trees-through-canopy-height-model-segmentation/).

-## Data Source & Access
-Data were collected in large part by USFS RMRS, which provided the airborne lidar data of the Idaho Panhandle National Forests and conducted the subplot surveys across both sites.